godwokenrises/godwoken-doc/docs/integration.md

    **Note:** Use [Nervos Faucet](https://faucet.nervos.org/) to fund the CKB wallet in Testnet.

-   Once the deposit is completed, the CKB balance will be visible on the Yokai Exchange page, which means the account has been initialised.
+   Once the deposit is completed, the CKB balance will be visible on the Yokai Exchange page, which means the account has been initialized.

    <img src={useBaseUrl("img/integration/ckb-balance.png")}  width="100%"/>